KavinsProjects/KavinsProjects/README.md

 # Hi there 👋 I'm Kavin

-- 🎓 Computer Science student (2nd year, graduating 2026)
+- 🎓 Computer Science student
-- 💻 Learning Full Stack Development, Django & AI
-- 🚀 Exploring Linux, Raspberry Pi, and Deep Learning projects
 - 📂 Sharing my projects & experiments here
 - 🌱 Always curious to learn and build new things

 ✨ *Let’s connect through code and ideas!*
+- Failure is an option here.
+If things are not failing, you are not innovating enough
+                                                 - Elon Musk